An analysis of meal replacements in Canada

 - Superbodyfuel.
 They subsidise orders outside the US, so your shipping will not be much of a problem.
 They offer powder meal replacements that then you need to add oil or milk to (depending the product).

 - Sated.
-A brand focused on keto meal replacements, they currently only offer a powder based product, but the RTD is coming on February 2019.
+A brand focused on keto meal replacements, they currently only offer a powder based product, but they have an RTD in the making.
 The shipping costs start at 45CAD.

 Solutions to survive the Winter and believe in spring